aaburger85/MerakiUebersichtColorized/README.md

 An Uebersicht Widget for Wifi Data and Meraki Connectivity

-Description: Displays Wifi Data in an easy to read format Displays connectivity data for any Meraki APs, Switches, or Firewalls that you are connected behind
+Description: Displays Wifi Data in an easy to read format.
+Displays connectivity data for any Meraki APs, Switches, or Firewalls that you are connected behind

 Requirements: